afollestad/material-dialogs/documentation/CORE.md

 This library supports using custom fonts, powered by the Support libraries `ResourcesCompat` class.
 With raw font files or XML font files in your `/res/font` folder, you can use them in Material Dialogs using attributes in your app's theme.
+Additionally you can reference system fonts by their name.

 ```xml
 <style name="AppTheme.Custom" parent="Theme.AppCompat">